-Xanthomas are like tumor—a collection of foamy histiocytes in the dermis.
-They may be associated with familial or acquired disorders resulting in hyperlipidemia, with lymphoproliferative malignant neoplasms, or with no underlying disorder.
-Tuberous xanthomas occur as yellow nodules and are frequently associated with hypertriglyceridemia, but they are also seen in patients with hypercholesterolemia.
+Xanthomas are like tumors—a collection of foamy histiocytes in the dermis.
+They may be associated with familial or acquired disorders resulting in hyperlipidemia with no underlying medical disorder.
+Tuberous xanthoma occur as yellow nodules and are frequently associated with hypertriglyceridemia, but they are also seen in patients with hypercholesterolemia.

-We have presented a case of multiple tuberous xanthomas in a subject with normal lipid metabolism and with no associated systemic disorders, which is an uncommon occurrence.
+We have presented a case of multiple tuberous xanthoma in a subject with normal lipid metabolism and with no associated systemic disorders, which is an uncommon occurrence.
 This case is being reported because of its rare occurrence.
-The aim of this report is to emphasize that the patient, with this decease, has a normal lipid profile.
+The aim of this report is to emphasize that the patient has a normal lipid profile.

 Causes of Tuberous Xanthoma

-All xanthomas have a primary cause of elevated levels of fat in the blood and body.
-This leads to excessive deposition of fat in tissues, the production of foam cells and eventually xanthomas.
-Here, some factors are responsible for this disease.
+All xanthoma have a primary cause of elevated levels of fat in the blood and body.
+This leads to excessive deposition of fat in tissues, the production of foamy cells and eventually xanthoma.
+Here, some factors are responsible for this condition.